sg-s/model/README.md

 Here, the `lorenz` model is being manipulated, and the built-in time series view used to look at the time series of the Lorenz model.
 I'm changing one parameter and seeing how the Lorenz system switches between chaotic and non-chaotic states.

+In this built in view, the last panel showing the stimulus is empty because we didn't define any stimulus for the Lorenz Model (it doesn't need any).

 #### Define your own visualizations and manipulate those

 ![](./images/lorenz-butterfly.gif)